Privacy Policy

 V. CHILDREN’S PERSONAL INFORMATION

-Our Services are not directed to, and we do not intend to, or knowingly, collect or solicit personal information from children under the age of 16.
-If an individual is under the age of 16, they should not use our Services or otherwise provide us with any personal information either directly or by other means.
-If a child under the age of 16 has provided personal information to us, we encourage the child’s parent or guardian to contact us to request that we remove the personal information from our systems.
-If we learn that any personal information we collect has been provided by a child under the age of 16, we will promptly delete that personal information.
+Our Services are not directed to, and we do not intend to, or knowingly, collect or solicit personal information from children under the age of 16 (or 18 for individuals located in China) (the “Minimum Age”).
+If an individual is under the Minimum Age, they should not use our Services or otherwise provide us with any personal information either directly or by other means.
+If a child under the Minimum Age has provided personal information to us, we encourage the child’s parent or guardian to contact us to request that we remove the personal information from our systems.
+If we learn that any personal information we collect has been provided by a child under the Minimum Age, we will promptly delete that personal information.

 VI.
 LINKS TO THIRD-PARTY WEBSITES OR SERVICES